bokkypoobah/RAREPeperiumToken/README.md

 * Completed [#3 Remove freezeAccount(...) function](https://github.com/bokkypoobah/RAREPeperiumToken/issues/3)
 * Completed [#4 Remove approveAndCall(...) function](https://github.com/bokkypoobah/RAREPeperiumToken/issues/4)
 * Completed [#5 Remove buy(), sell(...), setPrices(...) functions](https://github.com/bokkypoobah/RAREPeperiumToken/issues/5)

+## Deployment Steps

+* [] MC to inform users to halt transfers of the old tokens after a specified block in the near future
+* [] BK to extract the token balances for all accounts at the specified block
+* [] BK to fill the new token contract with the token balances for all accounts
+* [] BK to seal the new token contract
+* [] BK to reconcile the token numbers between the old and new token contracts
+* [] BK to call `token.transferOwnership(...)` to transfer the contract to MC's account
+* [] MC to call `token.acceptOwnership()` to accept the transfer of the contract

 <br />